t-lo/overlay-backup/Readme.md

 - unmount the FS image loop-back mount
 - if network storage was mounted in step 1, unmount it

+In fact, the new backup file will be created at a temporary place on the network storage, and only moved into place when finished successfully.
+This prevents "stale" partial backup files and will ensure that we don't mount filesystem images that are currently being written to.

 Now that we have a full back-up, we can create snapshots.
 Let's assume the name of our full back-up is `myhome-2025-10-19_18-55-20`.
 We supply it to the backup script to create an incremental snapshot: